zhexin1904/gtsam_personal/gtsam/navigation/navigation.md

     *   `PreintegratedCombinedMeasurements`: Similar, but designed for the `CombinedImuFactor`.
 Stores the larger 15x15 covariance matrix (`preintMeasCov_`) that includes correlations with the bias terms.

 5.  **IMU Factors (`...Factor`)**:
-    *   `ImuFactor`: A 5-way factor connecting previous pose/velocity, current pose/velocity, and a single (constant during the interval) bias estimate.
+    * [ImuFactor](doc/ImuFactor.ipynb): A 5-way factor connecting previous pose/velocity, current pose/velocity, and a single (constant during the interval) bias estimate.
 Does *not* model bias evolution between factors.
-    *   `ImuFactor2`: A 3-way factor connecting previous `NavState`, current `NavState`, and a single bias estimate.
+    * [ImuFactor2](doc/ImuFactor.ipynb): A 3-way factor connecting previous `NavState`, current `NavState`, and a single bias estimate.
 Functionally similar to `ImuFactor` but uses the combined `NavState` type.
-    *   `CombinedImuFactor`: A 6-way factor connecting previous pose/velocity, current pose/velocity, previous bias, and current bias. *Includes* a model for bias random walk evolution between the two bias states.
+    * [CombinedImuFactor](doc/CombinedImuFactor.ipynb): A 6-way factor connecting previous pose/velocity, current pose/velocity, previous bias, and current bias. *Includes* a model for bias random walk evolution between the two bias states.

 ### Important notes
 - Which implementation is used for `PreintegrationType` depends on the compile flag `GTSAM_TANGENT_PREINTEGRATION`, which is true by default.